-I hate brushing my babies’ teeth.
-It’s right up there with potty training!
-So I asked Dr. Helen Mo to answer ALL the questions we get about baby teeth.
+We had the opportunity to sit down with Dr. Helen Mo to answer all the common questions about baby teeth and brushing.
 Here’s what she had to say:

 When should I start brushing baby’s teeth?